UmmaGohil/To-Do-List/README.md

 # To Do List

-* Create a simple list using the input box
+* A simple list using the input box

 ## Running the app
 * Clone or download the repository